rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 Although this aspect may be marginal on a running instance of NvChad since we can always manually install the missing servers it turns out to be very useful during the transfer of our configuration from one machine to another.

-For example, suppose we have configured our `custom` folder with all the features we need and we want to transfer it to another installation of NvChad.
+For example, suppose we have configured our `custom` folder and want to transfer it to another installation of NvChad.
 If we have configured this file, after copying or cloning our `custom` folder a `:MasonInstallAll` will be sufficient to have all the servers ready to use on the other installation as well.

-The final part of the configuration, the `M.nvimtree` section, takes care of configuring *nvim-tree* by enabling the functionality to display the state in the file tree with respect to the git repository:
+The final part of the configuration, the `M.nvimtree` section, takes care of configuring *nvim-tree* by enabling the functionality to display the state in the file tree concerning the git repository:

 ```lua
   git = {